BlockchainCap/swaymigo/README.md

 Workarounds/hacks include:
 - Manual storage manipulation in libraries because `storage` keyword and `StorageMap` are not yet supported in libraries
 - FuelVM native asset system not being utilized in fungible tokens.
+- Delegation is not handled completely in vote token
 - Test coverage is pretty weak

 # Contribution Guide